Installation

 Install PurgeTSS globally on your machine using NPM.

-You will only need to run purgetss once inside your project to automatically generate the necessary files and folders.
+You only need to execute purgetss once within your project to automatically generate the required files and folders.

-Subsequently, each time you build your application, PurgeTSS will parse all your XML files and output a clean app.tss file with only the classes used in your project.
+Subsequently, whenever you build your application, PurgeTSS will parse all your XML files and generate a clean app.tss file containing only the classes used in your project.

 1. Auto-Run Hook

-This is a special css file that includes ALL the classes from tailwind.tss, _app.tss, any .tss left in your project, and fonts.tss files, including all the classes from the official icon fonts libraries to be used with the “Intellisencse for CSS class names in HTML” VS Code extension
+cssfile that incorporates ALL classes fromtailwind.tss,_app.tss, any.tssremaining in your project, andfonts.tssfiles.
+This encompasses all classes from official icon font libraries, meant for use with the “IntelliSense for CSS class names in HTML” VS Code extension.

 To use the example files:

-• Install Font Awesome font files with purgetss copy-fonts --vendor=fontawesome.
+index.xmlandapp.tssinto a new Alloy project. - Install Font Awesome font files with

 <Alloy>